Ionization Induced by the Ponderomotive Force in Intense and High-Frequency Laser Fields: Ponderomotive-Force-Induced Tunneling Ionization and Over-Barrier Ionization

 For a plane wave, $H_\text{PM}$ is constant everywhere, and therefore can be ignored.
-For a typical Gaussian beam, however, the the non-uniform spatial distribution of the PM potential at the laser focus result in a PM force
+For a typical focused laser beam, however, the the non-uniform spatial distribution of the PM potential at the laser focus result in the PM force